dragonman225/notablog/README.md

 ## Getting Started

-1. Duplicate my [BlogTable template](https://www.notion.so/937c97eb6efb47f5864dc7fa66bbe88a?v=7076048baf9842238b74342f6b491c5b) on Notion.
+1. Duplicate my [table template](https://www.notion.so/937c97eb6efb47f5864dc7fa66bbe88a?v=7076048baf9842238b74342f6b491c5b) on Notion.

 2. Make the table you've duplicated **public**.

-3. Clone the [`notablog-starter`](https://github.com/dragonman225/notablog-starter) repository and install packages.
+3. Clone the [`notablog-starter`](https://github.com/dragonman225/notablog-starter) repository and install it.
    ```bash
    git clone https://github.com/dragonman225/notablog-starter.git
    cd notablog-starter && npm install
    ```

 4. Open `config.json`.
 Change `url` field to the URL of the table you've duplicated.

 5. Issue command `npm run generate`.

-Generated static assets are in `public` folder.
-You can move that folder to your hosting location.
+6. Generated blog is the `public` folder.
+You can open `public/index.html` in a browser to preview.

+7. If you want to host the blog on the internet, either can you build your own server or use static hosting services like [Github Pages](https://pages.github.com/), [Netlify](https://www.netlify.com/), etc.

 ## Customize the Blog